geniusmonkey/deck/README.md

 ## Tasks
 1. Implement the cut method `com.geniusmonkey.cards.Deck#cut` that has been stubbed out.
 Write a test that shows it works.
 1. Create a 5 suit card deck with all the standard values from A to K, and the fifth suit will be a star and the color blue.
-Create a new test that deals 4 cards to 5 people like the sample standard deck then sorts the cards and deals the remaining
+Create a new test that deals 4 cards to 5 people like the sample standard deck, then sorts the cards and deals the remaining
 1. Create a Pinochle deck of cards.
     1. The deck consists of cards Ranking highest to lowest `A, 10, K, Q, J, 9` with two of every suit for a total of 48 cards.
 For example ther will be two of the following `A of Spades`,  `A of Diamonds`, `A of Clubs`, `A of Hearts`
     1. Sort order should be by card value lowest to highest then by suit Diamonds, Clubs, Spades and Hearts